zsofiasomlai/pbx-group-security/content/blog/dinis/my-dream-head-of-app-sec.md

 If this journey sounds like something you you would like to be part of, [apply for the role here](https://photoboxgroup.workable.com/j/9CE859F699), and let's make this happen :)

-If you know somebody that would be perfect for this role, please share this blog post with them (we'll send you a [Moonpig](https://www.moonpig.com/uk/) card as thank you)
+If you know somebody that would be perfect for this role, please share this blog post with them :)